PitiphongK/go-web-crawler/README.md

-# go-web-crawler
+# Mini Web Crawler

-a web crawler cli for small-sites.
+A web crawler cli for small-sites.
 It checks how many internal links exists in a website.

 ## Quick Intallation
 clone this repository
 ```
 git clone https://github.com/RealNai/go-web-crawler.git
+cd go-web-crawler
 ```
 then run
 ```